kevinpez/mikrotik-cursor-mcp/README.md

 1. Verify the user has appropriate permissions
 2. Check MikroTik log for any errors: `/log print`
-3. Enable debug logging in the MCP server for more details
+3. Enable debug logging with the `--debug` flag

-### VLAN Creation Issues

-1. Ensure the parent interface exists
-2. Verify VLAN ID is not already in use
-3. Check if the interface name is unique
-4. Confirm the user has interface management permissions

 ## Error Messages